Adverbly/functional-playground/README.md

-# Implementing the hyper operator from the ground up
+# Implementing the Hyper Operator from the ground up :rocket:

 Functional composition is pretty in right now.
 I learn by doing and explaining so lets do some of that.